juakofz/Age-of-Space/README.md

 # Age-of-Space

-Space RTS project as a way to get started in C++ and object-oriented programming
+Space RTS project as a way to get started in C++ and object-oriented programming.
+Development started as a student project at the tech university of Madrid.

 ## Version History